Retirement Plan Income and Tax Benefits

 Retirement planning is important and should never be done without proper tax planning as your tax benefits may vary greatly based on your retirement plan.
 IRA, 401k, and other types of retirement plans are a future source of income.
 Contributing to retirement plans can often give you tax benefits in the present.

 Tax Benefits of Retirement Plans

-As of 2021, the average monthly Social Security payment is $1,503 for retired workers.
+As of 2022, the average monthly Social Security payment is $1,657 for retired workers; in 2021, it was $1,503.
 Most likely, you will need more than that to live comfortably during your retirement.
 Keep in mind that retirement can last 30 years or more these days and the costs of living are only increasing.
 A retirement plan allows you to provide for yourself in the future.